Getting Started on Restor: Videos

 Only one intervention type can be selected per site.
 If multiple intervention types are being planned or implemented within one site, you have a few options: 1) you can register multiple sites, each representing a specific intervention type, and organize them within a shared collection, 2) you can register one site and select the dominant intervention type for your project, potentially creating new custom fields for the secondary intervention types 3) you can select “Landscape scale” as your intervention type and add custom fields to describe the multiple interventions associated with your project.
 Please choose whichever option works best for you and your project goals!
 Remember, you can always provide additional detail in your project description and through custom fields.

 Does Restor cost anything?

-Restor is for free!
+Restor is free!
 We’ve been able to build our platform through the generous donations of philanthropists and the goal is to share our science as widely as possible.
-We may charge a fee for specific additional features or services in the future - but the general Restor features will always be freely available for everyone.
+We may charge a fee for specific additional features or services in the future but the general Restor features will always be freely available for everyone.

 Who is Restor for?

 Restor is for you!
 Restor is for everyone engaged with or interested in the ecological restoration movement.
 From the people and organizations implementing restoration and conservation projects to the people and organizations investing in those projects with their time, knowledge, or financial resources.
 Restor is also for people who just want to learn more about restoration.

 The Restor platform is currently available by sign up only.
 You can sign up to access the beta version of the platform here.
 Since Restor is a brand new platform that involves a lot of novel code and data layers, we are still working out some of the kinks as we see how the platform performs under real world conditions.
 We are carefully monitoring the platform’s performance as more users come on board and making the necessary adjustments to ensure Restor can provide an excellent experience to everyone in the future.
 We are onboarding users as swiftly as we are able and you should hear from our team within a few days of signing up.

 Restor as an Organization